Browse our Events

 Pioneer Cabin and washing clothes on a washboard

-Canoe ride with a Fur Trapper (on land- get your photo taken)
+Canoe ride (on land- get your photo taken)

 Pet a dwarf goat